 Russell Winwood was an active and fit 45-year-old when he was diagnosed with stage 4 chronic obstructive pulmonary disease, or COPD.
 But just eight months after that fateful visit to the doctor’s office in 2011, he completed his first Ironman event.

-Indeed, despite having 22 to 30 percent lung capacity, and having suffered a stroke almost 10 years prior, Winwood refuses to let the diagnosis stop him from doing what he loves.
-He’s finished a handful of marathons and triathlons since, and now the Australian fitness enthusiast has set his sights on the New York City Marathon.
+Despite having 22 to 30 percent lung capacity, and having suffered a stroke almost 10 years prior, Winwood refused to let the diagnosis stop him from doing what he loves.
+The Australian fitness enthusiast has finished a handful of marathons and triathlons since, including the New York City Marathon.

-We caught up with Winwood days before the race to talk about his training, his goals, and what it’s like to be into fitness when you have end stage COPD.
+We caught up with Winwood days before the race to talk about his training, goals, and what it’s like to be into fitness when you have end-stage COPD.

 What’s been the biggest challenge for you since being diagnosed with COPD?

 Challenging normal ideas about what a stage 4 COPD patient can do.
 A lot of people are skeptical of how I can do what I do, as people with my stage of disease don't do Ironman events or run marathons.
 But the truth is that a healthy lifestyle that includes plenty of exercise will give you a better quality of life.

 What was the first big race you participated in after your diagnosis?

 Australian Ironman at Port Macquarie was my first event after my diagnosis.
 I had already entered the event five months before I was diagnosed.
 It had been a dream to complete one of these races, which entails a 2.4-mile swim, 112-mile cycle, and ends with a marathon.
 My respiratory specialist told me I wouldn't finish it, but that made me more determined to complete the event.